mscharhag/ET/README.md

 </dependency>
 ```

 When using ET you typically use Java 8 Lambda expression.
-So make to set your compiler level
+So make sure to set your compiler level
 to Java 8 or higher.
 With Maven you can do this with the `maven-compiler-plugin`:

 ```xml